 - Using a 13x9-inch pan as a mold, place one layer of cooked puff pastry in the bottom of the pan.

-- Pour hot pastry cream over it, and place the second layer of cooked puff pastry on top.
+- Pour hot pastry cream over it, and place the second layer of cooked puff pastry with the cutting-guide marks on top.

 - Refrigerate until set.
 When ready to serve, using the prescored marks as guides, cut into 9 pieces.
 Dust each piece with confectioners' sugar.
 Refrigerate the leftovers.